P4UL-M/projet_python_Book/README.md

   - rate it
   - edit it
   - delete it
-  - (you can also see the info of a user this way but to edit or delete it you need to connect with it)
+  - (you can also see the info of a user this way but to edit or delete it you need to connect with it in the third tab)

 - to see a user you just have to double click on it in the main page or the search tab
   - you can see all the info : name, gender, age, favorite style